tnichols217/notes/college/Interview Prep.md

 # Interview Prep
 ## How would you describe yourself to someone who did not know you?

+1. Self-motived
+2. Explorative
+3.

-1. Family
+4. Family
 	1. Parents
 	2. Sister
-2. Art
+5. Art
 	1. My first drawing (omnidirectional elevator)
-		1. Highly detailed for a two year o
+		1. Highly detailed for a two year old
-			1. Self-motived
-			2. Explorative
-			3.
-3. I love tech, art
+6. I love tech, art
-4. Community
+7. Community
-5. Sports
+8. Sports

 > [!para]
 > I love the intersection between technology and art, how I can interact with and help the community on any scale, and also just rock climbing or running.